-Further, Lindenwood University complies with Missouri law in recognizing orders of protection; any person who obtains an order of protection from Missouri or any reciprocal state should provide a copy to campus security and the office of the Title IX coordinator.
+Further, Lindenwood University complies with Missouri law in recognizing orders of protection; any person who obtains an order of protection from Missouri or any reciprocal state should provide a copy to campus security.
 According to Missouri State Statute 455.015, Venue, the petition shall be filed in the county where the petitioner resides, where the alleged incident of domestic violence occurred, or where the respondent may be served.
-A complainant may then meet with campus security to develop a Safety Action Plan, which is a plan for campus police safety and security and the victim to reduce risk of harm while on campus or coming and going from campus.
+A complainant may then meet with campus security to develop a Safety Action Plan, which is a plan for Public Safety and Security and the victim to reduce risk of harm while on campus or coming and going from campus.
 This plan may include, but is not limited to, the alleged victim being provided with escorts, being given special parking arrangements, being provided with a temporary cellphone, changing classroom location, or being allowed to complete assignments from home.
 The university cannot apply for a legal order of protection, a no-contact order, or a restraining order for a victim from the applicable jurisdiction(s).
 The victim is required to apply directly for these services through the court of the county in which he or she resides.
-Protection-from-abuse orders may be available through St. Charles County Courts.
-Protection-from-abuse orders (Ex-Parte Order of Protection of Full Order of Protection) can be applied for at the courthouse where the victim resides.
 The university may issue an institutional no-contact order if deemed appropriate or at the request of the victim or accused.